 Restaurant hours The Seal Rock Inn Restaurant is CLOSED due to the COVID pandemic until further notice.

 Minimum two-night reservations are required for holidays and weekends (Friday or Saturday night).

 Reservation cancellations must be made one week prior to your arrival date to avoid forfeiture of your deposit.
-For deposits paid by credit card, there is a $30 non-refundable surcharge when cancelling a reservation.
+For deposits paid by credit card, there is a $30 non-refundable surcharge when cancelling a reservation more than a week before.
 For cancellations made four months prior to arrival, a check will be issued.

 All of our guest rooms are non-smoking and California state law forbids smoking in our restaurant, our lobby and other common areas as well.
 Guests who wish to smoke are requested to use our outdoor patio and to respect requests from others who may be upset with smoke in the area.

 Sorry — no pets are allowed in the rooms except guide dogs and service animals.
 We welcome seeing eye dogs and canine companions!

 Under the Americans with Disabilities Act (ADA), privately-owned businesses serving the public, such as restaurants and hotels, are prohibited from discriminating against individuals with disabilities, and they may bring their service animals onto business premises in whatever areas customers are generally allowed.